thayton/thayton.github.io/_drafts/puppeteer.md

 ![Search Form](/assets/puppeteer/search_form.png)

-If you try to submit the form by clicking on Find Member, without filling in any of the fields, you'll see the following warning:
+If you click Find Member without filling in any of the fields, you'll get the following warning:

 ![Warning](/assets/puppeteer/warning.png)

-For this article we'll fill out the State and Freelance Status fields.
+In our code we'll fill out the State and Freelance Status fields.
 Specifically, we'll iterate through all of the states in the State field and specify `Yes` for the Freelance Status field.
 This will give us a chance to see how to handle select dropdowns, pagination, and dynamically loaded data.